griffinsharp/influncd/README.md

 This project will be implemented with the following technologies:

-Vanilla JavaScript for underlying logic,
+  - Vanilla JavaScript for underlying logic and functionality,
-D3.js for data based DOM manipulation,
+  - D3.js for data based DOM manipulation,
-Browserify to bundle js for the web,
+  - Browserify to bundle js for the web,
-Webpack to bundle js files,
+  - Webpack to bundle js files,
-Babel for backwards compatility for non-ECMAScript 2015+ engines.
+  - Babel for backwards compatility for non-ECMAScript 2015+ engines,
+  - Wikipedia API for artist bios,
+  - Google Firebase for persistent of backend data.

 In addition to the entry file, there will be three scripts involved in this project:

-graph.js: logic
+`graph.js`: logic

-automata.js: not sure yet
+`EDIT.js`: not sure yet

-cell.js: not sure yet
+`EDIT.js`: not sure yet

 ## Implementation Timeline
-Day1: Basic setup of project.
+Day 1: Basic setup of project.
 This includes installing all needed node modules, the basic js entry files, and making sure my bundlers are in working order.
 Prior to this, I have never used D3, so I will learn the basics needed to atleast get my project up and working.
 Peristence of picture and artist data to Google Firebase backend.

 Goals for the day:
 Have my project outlined and ready to go.